DavidNjoroge/pig-dice-game/README.md

 * Clone the repo or open the deploy site https://davidnjoroge.github.io/pig-dice-game/
 * have fun

+## Specifications for the BDD
+* should collect the first and second players name
+* should add the dice with random input from 1 to 6 and the dice should modify the total
+* if the dice lands on 1 it should reset the total to 0
+* if dice is between 2-6 it should add to the total

 ## Technologies Used

 the app uses html css and bootstrap for styling and javascript and jquery for logic